rbekbatyrov/own/ansible_roles/readme.txt

 //script "ansible_roles.sh" make tree of directories for ansible.
-//just copy the bash-file to the directory you want and make "bash ansible_roles.sh" after that you can see below .
+//just copy the bash-file to the directory you want and make "bash ansible_roles.sh" after that you can see below
+//please rename "[testrole]" directory to name you want, for example "nginx" or "db" .
 ├── ansible_roles.sh
 ├── inventories